-The bill modifies the structure and duties of the Clean Water Council in Minnesota, as outlined in various sections of the Minnesota Statutes.
-Key changes include the council's new responsibility to make recommendations to the legislature regarding appropriations from the clean water fund, replacing the previous advisory role on administration and implementation.
-The membership structure is also revised, with a shift from a diverse representation of organizations to a focus on appointing members with expertise in science, water quality, hydrology, or related fields.
-The council will now consist of members from each congressional district and at-large members, while nonvoting members from various state agencies and legislative bodies remain.
+This bill modifies the structure and duties of the Clean Water Council in Minnesota, as outlined in various sections of the Minnesota Statutes.
+Key changes include the council's new responsibility to make recommendations to the legislature regarding appropriations from the clean water fund, replacing the previous advisory role concerning the administration and implementation of clean water initiatives.
+The membership structure is also revised, with the council now consisting of members with expertise in science, water quality, hydrology, or related fields, and includes one member from each congressional district and two at-large members.
+The bill also emphasizes the need for the council to submit recommendations on how clean water fund money should be allocated, ensuring that at least five percent is dedicated to protecting drinking water sources.

 Statutes affected: Introduction: 114D.20, 114D.30